Photo by Toa Heftiba on Unsplash

 When to register your business name

-A legal entity name is simply the name that you’d use on your contracts, registrations or leases.
+A legal entity name is the name you use on all legal documents such as leases, registrations and contracts.

-Your legal name can be different than your business name.
+Your legal entity name can be different than your business name.

 A trading name is an unregistered name that businesses could use before the introduction of the National Business Names Register on 28 May 2012.